Book Qualifier Records

 - Record Type

-Dn, where n is a single digit in the range 1 to 9, or A to Z (for 10 to
+Dn, where n is a single digit in the range 0 to 9; the precise value is

 - Free Format Note Text